High Tolerance to Drugs or Alcohol

 - The processes that lessen or cancel out the effects of the drug on your receptor-mediated signaling pathways

-Tachyphylaxis refers to being so continuously or repeatedly exposed to a drug that you develop a weakened pharmacological response to it.
+Tachyphylaxis refers to continuously or repeatedly being exposed to a drug to which you develop a weakened pharmacological response.

 Types of Alcohol Tolerances

-There are different types of alcohol tolerances, as well.
+There are also different types of alcohol tolerances.
 Here are six:

-Functional tolerance refers to one’s decreased responsiveness to alcohol, regardless of their rate of metabolism.
+Functional tolerance refers to one’s decreased responsiveness to alcohol, regardless of the rate of metabolism.
 It is defined by the duration of alcohol exposure.

 Acute tolerance happens with a single exposure to alcohol.
 Your response to alcohol is measured within minutes of consuming it.

-Environment-dependent tolerance refers to your ability to change your disposition of ethanal based on your environment.
+Environment-dependent tolerance refers to your ability to change your disposition of ethanol based on your environment.

 Learned tolerance refers to your ability to learn behaviors to overcome alcohol’s effects and take on tasks.

-Unlike environment-dependent tolerance, environmental-independent tolerance refers to other factors that have effects on your tolerance.
-For example, this could mean changes in your neuronal sensitivity to ethanol.
+Unlike environment-dependent tolerance, environmental-independent tolerance refers to other factors that affect your tolerance.
+This could mean changes in your neuronal sensitivity to ethanol.

-Metabolic tolerance refers to your body’s ability to metabolize a drug or alcohol and clear it from your system quickly.
+Metabolic tolerance refers to your body’s ability to metabolize a drug or alcohol and quickly clear it from your system.

 Who is at Risk of Developing a High Tolerance?